AREEJ-IS/Install-ROS-Noetic/README.md

-2- From General (Advanced) Change to (Bi-Directional) This will allow you to transfer files from your platform to your device virtual system and vice versa
+2- From General (Advanced) Change to (Bidirectional) This will allow you to transfer files from your platform to your device virtual system and vice versa